powmedia/backbone-forms/README.md

 - The editor to use in the field
 - Can be a string e.g.: `{ type: 'TextArea' }`
 - Or can be a constructor function, e.g. for a custom editor: `{ type: MyEditor }`
-- If not defined, defaults to 'TextField'
+- If not defined, defaults to 'Text'

 **`title`**